trevorhauter/nvtrev2/README.md

 # nvtrev2 (UNDER CONSTRUCTION)
 "The elegantly named successor to the critically acclaimed nvtrev" - Trev

-This is my neovim config, heavily documented, simple to get running, and made to be modified.
+This is my neovim config, documented, and simple to get running.

 This isn't like [nvchad](https://nvchad.com/) or [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim), it's literally just my config, but I like making documentation and this is a good reference if you'd like to build your own.
 If you do happen to have a similar workflow to me, this could be an easy starting point.